What To Expect: Ordering Butcher Block Countertops

 Whether you’re a cabinet maker, contractor, or homeowner, you’re here because you need to order butcher block countertops.
 But what can you expect?
 What do you need to know?
 Receiving butcher block countertops that don’t meet your expectations can delay your project, disrupt your schedule, and harm your reputation.

 At Cutting Edge, we’ve produced custom cabinet components, including butcher block countertops, for over 20 years.
-Each year, our team produces butcher blocks in a variety of wood species and styles.
-We’ve learned what contractors and millworkers need most: consistency, quality, and transparency.
+As of April 2026, our team removed butcher blocks from our product range.
+However, our experience with these items has shown us what contractors and millworkers need most: consistency, quality, and transparency.
 We’ve also seen how unclear expectations from other suppliers can lead to missed deadlines and extra costs.
 That’s why we aim to make the process simple, predictable, and stress-free.

 By the end of this article, you’ll understand: